ossf/wg-best-practices-os-developers/docs/spp/Simplest-Possible-Process.md

   for a summary.
 * Begin with a single H1 heading (`#`) with its title.
   This makes it easy to generate a correct document title in the metadata.
-  In the following line include a line with *AUTHOR, YYYY-MM-DD*, like this:
+  In the following paragraph (after a blank line) include a line with *AUTHOR, YYYY-MM-DD*, like this:
   `*by the [Open Source Security Foundation (OpenSSF)](https://openssf.org) [Best Practices Working Group](https://best.openssf.org/), 2023-06-14*`
 * Use `##` headings for logical Heading1 entries,
   `###` for logical Heading2 entries, and so on.